|

 (An extract from Charles Stanley, of Rotherham)

 Thus, while His precious blood clears from all sin, His resurrection brings me into a state of absolute righteousness in Him risen, and therefore complete justification.
-And it is on this positive righteousness for justification that ancient and modem teaching so widely differ — modem teachers...having left the Christian ground of a new life in resurrection, and gone back to the land of legalism and bondage, finding themselves, as they suppose, under law; say they, The law must be kept perfectly, and without this there is no justification.
+And it is on this positive righteousness for justification that ancient and modern teaching so widely differ — modern teachers...having left the Christian ground of a new life in resurrection, and gone back to the land of legalism and bondage, finding themselves, as they suppose, under law; say they, The law must be kept perfectly, and without this there is no justification.
 They thus go back to law for righteousness.
 But, then, finding that practically the believer thus put under it only breaks it, what must be done?
 Oh, say they, you are under it, and break it; but Christ kept the law for you in His life, and this is imputed to you for righteousness.

 I would say, in answer to many enquiries on this solemn subject, I cannot find this doctrine in Scripture: it cannot be the ancient doctrine of God's Church.
 The basis is wrong . . .
 Justification is not on the principle of law at all.
 “The righteousness of God without law is manifested.”
 [Author's footnote: The “righteousness of God” means exactly that — God's righteousness.
 That is not Christ's righteous law-keeping.. . .If God meant to speak of God's righteousness how should he express it so that we will believe He means exactly that, if “the righteousness of God” does not mean God's righteousness?]
 “Therefore by the deeds of the law there shall no flesh be justified in his sight; for by the law is the knowledge of sin.”
 (Read Rom.
 3:19-26.)